DamienBell/UIWebviewExp1/README.md

 ##Open an external website in a UIWebview

-I'm assuming you've already dropped a webview into your view controller, and connected it in your view controller's .h file.
-For the sake of this snippet we'll call our webview _webView_.
+Assuming you've already dropped a webview into your view controller, and connected it in your view controller's .h file, just add this into your viewDidLoad function.

     - (void)viewDidLoad
     {